If you ask them “what is hunger?”, they probably won’t know.

-And I’m talking to the youth, the children, the teens, the millenials who unfortunately have been already eaten by the vanity of the world– Social media and actual life.
+And I’m talking to the youth, the children, the teens, the millenials who unfortunately have been already eaten by the vanity of the world– both in social media and in actual life.

 In a world full of fast growing technology, it’s very easy to keep up to date with the latest news and issues around the globe.
 In a swipe of a finger, everything is within reach.

 It has been a while since I last watched the news.
 I know things from articles I read online, watching.. .
 It’s just very tiring and depressing.

 News today are collections of the evils of the world.
 Same stuff everyday.
 Riots, war, politics, corruption, discrimination, blood. everywhere!

 What about the issues that need immediate attention?
 Like education. ..
 The environment.
 Poverty.
 Health!